Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Limiting Distributions of -Fold Collision Times

 where $h_m(x)=\sum_{y=0}^{m-1}e^{-x}\frac{x^y}{y!}$.
 Note that

-The interchange of the different summations is justified by the absolute convergence of the series, which can be proved by standard arguments very similar to those in the proof of Lemma \ref{lm:series}.
-Now,
+The interchange of the different summations is justified by the absolute convergence of the series, which can be proved by arguments similar to those in Lemma \ref{lm:series}.
+Combining~(\ref{eq:tN11}) and~(\ref{eq:tN2}) we get